 - On a plate, position the chicken breasts in a single layer and allow them to rest for 15 minutes.

 - In a very large frying pan add plentiful oil to a depth of ¼ inch.
 Use medium heat.

 - Put in the chicken breasts and deep fry for 5 to 6 minutes, or until golden brown.

-- Rotate the chicken breasts using tong.
+- Rotate the chicken breasts using a tong.
 Fry for another 4 to 5 minutes, or until golden brown.
-You will know that the chicken are cooked when it will already be firm to touch and juice starts to ooze.
+You will know that the chicken is cooked when it will already be firm to touch and juice starts to ooze.

 - Meanwhile, preheat the broiler; in a small saucepan simmer the tomato sauce.

-- Place the chicken breasts to a plate lined with paper towel.
+- Place the chicken breasts on a plate lined with a paper towel.
 Drain for a minute.